Diegitsen/Objective/README.md

 # Objective
-An alarm created so that you can acomplish your goals with constantly motivation!
+An alarm created so that you can acomplish your goals with constantly motivation!!

 ## Getting Started